conda-forge/gwsumm-feedstock/README.md

 Home: https://github.com/gwpy/gwsumm

-Package license: GPL-3.0
+Package license: GPL-3.0-or-later

 Feedstock license: BSD 3-Clause

-Summary: A python toolbox for Advanced LIGO detector characterisation
+Summary: Gravitational-wave interferometer summary information system

-This package provides a python toolbox widely used for Advanced LIGO detector characterisation and data quality.
-The tools contained within summarise and archive sundry facets of the performance of the LIGO instruments, and archive these data in a nested HTML structure.
+GWSumm is a python toolbox used by the LIGO Scientific Collaboration to summarise and archive sundry facets of the performance of the LIGO instruments, and archive these data in a nested HTML structure.

 Current build status